Freedom! 22 pubs with fab gardens

 The Winning Post, Winkfield

 The Winning Post Winkfield is a pub with rooms, think Four Weddings cosy and a lovely spot to eat, drink and is popular with celebs and polo people.
-A few drinks by the open fire and a boutique room to rest your weary head, but if the sun shines then the bijou pretty garden comes into its own.
+A few drinks by the open fire and a boutique room to rest your weary head, but if the sun shines then the bijou pretty garden, that wraps around the front and side of the building comes into its own.
 A nice spot for a cold rosé and al fresco lunch or dinner.
+In these delicate, it’s perhaps better suited to older kids than rampaging littlies.
+Tel: 01344 882242

 If Cher did hotels, it would be the Swan at Streatley.
-Now fully open after a £12m, four-year renovation with a brand new Coppa Club in Berkshire.
+Now fully open after a £12m, four-year renovation with a new Coppa Club in Berkshire.
 Located right on the riverbank, the 380-cover restaurant and bar is the pretty perfect spot to relax and unwind.
 The interiors are pretty foxy in their own right, but what make this place special is the large riverside terrace enclosed by a glass structure provide stunning views across the Thames, and alfresco dining all year round.
-Keep your eyes peeled for tennis totty Tim Henman, he’s a regular.
+Bookings are being taken from 6pm on 4 Jul and the popular takeaway menu will still be available.
+Tel: 01491 529 315.

 The Swan, Pangbourne

-Literary lovers get thee to The Swan in Pangbourne and drink in the view that inspired Kenneth Grahame’s Wind In The Willows and the pub itself also features in Jerome K Jerome’s Three Men In A Boat.
-A 17th century inn tucked up against the Thames, make a beeline for the small terrace and sit directly on the waterfront the view is to die for.
+From Mon 6 Jul get thee to The Swan in Pangbourne and drink in the view that inspired Kenneth Grahame’s Wind In The Willows and the pub itself also features in Jerome K Jerome’s Three Men In A Boat.
+A 17th century inn tucked up against the Thames, reserve your spot on the small terrace and sit directly on the waterfront with a view is to die for.
 Think tree-lined meadow, large and small boats (some even moor at the pub for lunch).
 The food is unpretentious but stylishly presented and a nice spot for a family lunch.
+You must pre-book, table service only and no drinkers at the bar.
+Tel: 0118 984 4494.

 Coppa Club, Sonning